Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/LocalServer/LocalServerGeoprocessing/README.md

 # Local server geoprocessing

-Create contour lines from local raster data using a local geoprocessing package `.gpk` and the contour geoprocessing tool.
+Create contour lines from local raster data using a local geoprocessing package `.gpkx` and the contour geoprocessing tool.

 ![](screenshot.png)